vernthedragon/InfiniteCS2/README.md

 ## Background

 I wrote this way back in 2023 when CS:2 just released.
-Back then I had quite alot of free time on my hands which I spent creating cheats for multiple games (other than this).
+Back then I had quite alot of free time on my hands which I spent creating cheats for hacker vs hacker.
 Quite the hobby of mine.
 However, now I am quite lacking in spare time required to even finish the version for CS:2.
 So enjoy the source code, which is somewhat good and bad at the same time.
 The source (by now) is definetely outdated and will not run in the latest CS:2 version, however pull-requests are welcome to fix that.

 ## Some Information